sobteclib/sobtec1/content/hardware-libre.md

 [^55] http://cooperativa.cat/

-[^56] "In the Next Industrial Revolution, Atoms Are the New Bits",
+[^56] "In the Next Industrial Revolution, Atoms Are the New Bits."

 [^57] http://www.openhardware.net/